 The great news is, this is the easy part!

-Just hop over to either the NPPA (the National Press Photographer’s Association) CODB calculator (for USD), or the (NPAC) News Photographer’s Association of Canada’s CODB calculator (CAD) and put in the numbers you came up with above (desired target annual personal salary + # of annual shoot days), adjust your costs accordingly, adjust the resulting cost for each assignment day to make it ‘pretty’ (e.g round up $1439.87 to $1500), and you’ve got your Photography Fee number.
+Just head over to either the NPPA (the National Press Photographer’s Association) CODB calculator (for USD), or the (NPAC) News Photographer’s Association of Canada’s CODB calculator (CAD) and put in the numbers you came up with above (desired target annual personal salary + # of annual shoot days), adjust your costs accordingly, adjust the resulting cost for each assignment day to make it ‘pretty’ (e.g round up $1439.87 to $1500), and you’ve got your Photography Fee number.

 I always recommend adding padding onto any pricing you create when in the early stages of a career, because it will invariably take you longer and cost more than you project.
 Adding 10%-15% in padding should be adequate.

 Create a document that includes that fee, as well as any other pricing strategies you have, such as for half days and pricing based on client size.
 (It doesn’t have to be fancy, it could just be a simple Google Doc, as it’s just for you.)